-Most of these methods use separate and adjustable PID control for the DHW.
-This means that the Master boiler can be used to individually control its own DHW tank and handle space heating functionality at the same time.
-This works, providing the system piping design is compatible with the method chosen.
+Note: Most of these methods use a separate PID control for the DHW.
+This means that the Master boiler can be used to individually control its own DHW tank and provide space heating functionality at the same time.

 A MASTER TYPE is required when using DHW.
 Its setting is located under the DISTRIBUTED CONTROL menu.
 Any time its setting is changed, a power cycle is required.
 The menu choices are: